SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 - **Column**: the column you want to put the web parts hosted in this zone in.
 Needs to be 1, 2 or 3.
 - **Order**: order in the defined row/column for the web parts hosted in this zone

 Sometimes publishing pages have multiple web parts in a web part zone and you do want to position each web part differently on the target page.
-You can do that by using the optional WebPartZoneLayout element (as of the July 2019 release):
+You can do that by using the optional WebPartZoneLayout element:

 ```Xml
 <WebPartZoneLayout>